Chapter 3: Insurance Clearinghouses

 The more your claims are passed around, the longer you will have to wait to get paid.
 It also increases the chances of claims getting lost in the shuffle.

 Make sure that your chosen clearinghouse is also compatible with your billing software.
-If you are using our software, TheraNest (if not, you can sign up for a free 21-day trial here, we support three national clearinghouses: Availity, Office Ally, and ZirMed.
-All are nationwide.
+If you are using our software, TheraNest (if not, you can sign up for a free 21-day trial here), we support Office Ally, a nationwide clearinghouse.

 It is an affordable insurance billing assistant that can verify your claims, serve as a second pair of eyes, and help you get paid quicker.
 What is not to love?
 Be sure to follow the outlined steps for choosing the best clearinghouse for your private practice’s needs, and you will be just fine.